All Episodes

 This doesn't seem to be hard.

-New York City law prohibits discrimination against transgender people, but employers don't always open their doors, said City Councilwoman Letitia James of the Working Families Party who is supporting the job fair.
+New York City law prohibits discrimination against transgender people, but employers don't always open their doors, said City Councilwoman Letitia James of the Working Families Party, who is supporting the job fair.

 There's just two options, and I can't put my true identity.

-So we could make it an essay question and find out really how qualified they are for the job, just make it an essay question.
+So we could make it an essay question to find out really how qualified they are for the job.

 If you can't answer male or female with a check mark, write us an essay on who you are.